stephenverderame/cpp_book/src/oop/raii.md

     //...
 } // socket closed when s is destroyed
 ```
 So what's the advantage of RAII you ask?
 Well now you need not worry about `Socket` being cleaned up.
-If an exception is thrown, or the variable goes out of scope, the resource is automatically released.
+If an exception is thrown or the variable goes out of scope, the resource is automatically released.
 If you ask me this is quite a lot nicer than try-catch-finally blocks or Java's try-with-resources.

-When you have behavior that must run on every single execution paths or resources managed by a class, think RAII!
-If you have to call a resource freeing function (something like `free`, `delete`, `cleanup`, etc.), think RAII.
+When you have behavior that must run on every single execution path, think RAII!
+If you have to cleanup a resource or call a resource freeing function (something like `free`, `delete`, `cleanup`, etc.), think RAII.

 ```C++
 class BlanketErrorLogger {